GuKlinger/Projects/README.md

 <img src="https://komarev.com/ghpvc/?username=GuKlinger&style=flat-square&color=blue" alt=""/>
 </div>

-  <h5> Hello, my name is Gustavo Klinger!😝 I am a student of technological sciences and my objective is be a developer💻🖱️ I'm studing IT Management at FATEC ARY FOSSEN - Jundiaí.
-I'm also studing by myself doing some courses online and getting knowledge about programming languages.
-I would like to work with Python or JavaScript, because they are languages i have more facilities to work with.<br>Ps: An eternal student, because this is my gas.🔥🔥</h5>
+  <h5>Hey there, awesome folks! 🚀 I'm Gustavo Klinger, and I'm on a journey through the captivating realm of technological sciences! 💡 My grand goal?
+To evolve into a skilled developer extraordinaire! 💻🖱️ Currently, I'm immersing myself in the world of IT Management at the illustrious FATEC ARY FOSSEN in the heart of Jundiaí.

+But wait, there's more! 🎉 I'm not just confined to the classroom – I'm a perpetual learner, always seeking to level up. 📚 You'll often find me in the virtual corridors of online courses, absorbing knowledge like a sponge and diving deep into the wonders of programming languages.

+Speaking of languages, have you met my two BFFs? 🐍🤝 Python and I go way back, and we're practically inseparable.
+JavaScript?
+Oh, we're like the dynamic duo of the coding world!
+These languages are my trusty companions, my creative outlets, and my playgrounds of innovation.

+And here's a little secret: I'm addicted to growth. 🌱 Learning is my rocket fuel, propelling me forward in this thrilling expedition of knowledge.
+So, buckle up, because I'm an eternal student – always hungry for more, forever curious, and fueled by an unquenchable thirst for mastery! 🔥🔥</h5>
 <br>
 <h2 align="left"> 📷 Follow me on Social Medias</h2>
 <br>